coleenquadros/configuration/docs/app-interface/developer.md

   - Runs [manual_schema_validator.sh](https://gitlab.cee.redhat.com/service/app-interface/blob/master/manual_schema_validator.sh)
     - Downloads the schemas.
     - [Bundles](https://github.com/app-sre/qontract-validator/blob/master/validator/bundler.py) the app-interface into a single JSON file.
 Also bundles the schemas into a separate JSON file.
 These bundled resources will be used by the `qontract-validator` and by the `qontract-server`.
-    - Runs `qontract-validator <schemas-bundle>.json <data-bundle>.json`, which returns an error if the data or the schemas have an error.
+    - Runs `qontract-validator schemas graphql-schemas data resources`, which returns an error if the data or the schemas have an error.
   - Generates a report.
   - Runs [manual_reconcile.sh](https://gitlab.cee.redhat.com/service/app-interface/blob/master/manual_reconcile.sh):
     - Starts a local qontract-server (which allows using a tag newer than the one in production by specifying it in the [service/app-interface/.env](https://gitlab.cee.redhat.com/service/app-interface/blob/master/.env) file).